- Table of Contents

 Overlooking Cultural Shifts

 Business transformation is not only about changing structures and processes; it's also about cultural shifts.
-Neglecting the cultural aspect, which includes values, behaviours, and attitudes, can result in a misalignment that hampers the success of the transformation.
+Neglecting the cultural aspect, which includes values, behaviours, and attitudes, can result in a misalignment that hampers the transformation's success.
 A culture resistant to change or incompatible with the transformation vision poses a significant risk.

 Unrealistic Expectations